When you think of your customer, who comes to mind?

 Using survey data to boost your customer journey map

-Research is crucial to finding out your customer’s motivations, road-blocks, continued pain points, and successes.
+Research is crucial to learn your customer’s motivations, roadblocks, continued pain points, and successes.
 If you don’t have the survey data to answer these questions, you could be building your map from assumptions, leaving room for misguided strategic planning down the line.

 Here are some question examples to include in your survey:

 - [CSAT]: How satisfied were you with your onboarding experience?

 - [CSAT]: How satisfied were you with our checkout process?